 To specify a default ceiling height

-- Select Edit> Default Settings from the menu, and in the Default Settings dialog, select Floor and click the Edit button.
+- Select Edit> Default Settings from the menu, and in the Default Settings dialog, expand the Floors and Rooms category, select Current Floor, and click the Edit button.

-- In the Floor 1 Defaults dialog, select the structure panel, and specify the desired value for Finished Ceiling (F) for the rooms on the first floor.
+- In the Floor 1 Defaults dialog, select the structure panel, and specify the desired value for the Ceiling for the rooms on the first floor.

 - Specify the height of the tallest ceilings on this floor, but ignore the ceiling heights of any rooms that will extend into the floor above, such as a vaulted entry area.

-- For example, if your living room, dining room and kitchen will have 9' ceilings while a powder room and hallway will be only 8' high and the entry, 18' high, specify the default Finished Ceiling (F) as 9' (108").
+- For example, if your living room, dining room and kitchen will have 9' ceilings while a powder room and hallway will be only 8' high and the entry, 18' high, specify the default Ceiling as 9'.

 - Click OK to apply these changes and close the dialog, then click Done to close the Default Settings dialog.